ialfina/ner-dataset-modified-dee/README.md

 <b>Modified DBpedia Entities Expansion for Tagging Automatically NER Dataset</b>

-The objective of the project: to create NER dataset that automatically labeled The dataset can be used to create NER for Indonesian language
+The objective of the project: to create NER dataset that automatically labeled
+<br>The dataset can be used to create NER for Indonesian language

 <b>Dataset</b><br>
 The dataset conforms with dataset format of Stanford-NER (https://nlp.stanford.edu/software/CRF-NER.shtml)